Jessica R. Storey-Nagy

 Hungarian Studies

-I am Visiting Faculty in Indiana University’s Language Workshop, where I teach European politics and culture.
-I recently (July 2022) acquired a PhD in the Department of Central Eurasian Studies (Hungarian Regional Specialization) with a PhD minor in Anthropology at Indiana University Bloomington.
-I’m a political and linguistic anthropologist interested in how talk and text form our understanding of citizenship and political actors, how talk contributes to our understanding of sovereignty and nationhood, and how the way we converse (or don’t) with our friends and family members can influence our preference as voters.
-As an area studies scholar, I study language ideology, disinformation, and culture in modern-day Hungary.
+I am a Research Associate and Adjunct Faculty at Indiana University Bloomington in the Department of Anthropology and the Russian and East European Institute, respectively.
+In July 2022, acquired a PhD in the Department of Central Eurasian Studies (Hungarian Regional Specialization) with a PhD minor in Anthropology at the same IU Bloomington.
+I’m a political and linguistic anthropologist interested in how talk and text form our understanding of citizenship and of political actors, how talk contributes to our understanding of sovereignty and nationhood, and how the way we converse (or don’t) with our friends and family members in private spaces can influence our preference as voters.
+As an area studies scholar, I study language ideology, disinformation, the language of violence and conflict, and culture in modern-day Hungary, East Europe, and the European Union.

 RESEARCH